alephium/voting-tutorial/docs/Voting Application on Alephium.md

 Steps 1 and 2 are done with methods `walletUnlock` and `getActiveAddress`.
 Steps 3 - 6 are done with method `deployContract` for a `TxContract` and `deployScript` for a `TxScript`.

-*Note: Each wallet has one its addresses declared as **active**.
+*Note: Each wallet has one of its addresses declared as **active**.
 This active address will be selected to retrieve the publicKey and to sign data.
 You can change the wallet active address with endpoint `POST /wallets/{wallet_name}/change-active-address`*

 ## Contract Generation
 Open the file `src/util/voting.tsx` and paste the following function which returns the contract as a string for a given number of voters.

 ```tsx
 const utxoFee = '50000000000000'